 The Village is pleased to expand its annual yard waste service to include food waste for LRS customers!
-Lincolnshire’s new curbside composting opportunity allows residents to combine food and yard waste into the same container for weekly collection on Wednesdays from April to December 14, 2022.
+Lincolnshire’s new curbside composting opportunity allows residents to combine food and yard waste into the same container.
+The curbside composting season takes place on collection days between April 1 - December 15.

 More information will be communicated on the homepage of the Village website, in the weekly E-News, and on the Village’s Facebook and Twitter as it becomes available.